seanbaxter/DirectXShaderCompiler/docs/LibFuzzer.rst

 You can run both fuzzers on the same corpus in parallel::

   ./afl-fuzz -i testcase_dir -o findings_dir /path/to/program -r @@
-  ./llvm-fuzz testcase_dir findings_dir  # Will write new tests to testcase_dir
+  ./llvm37-fuzz testcase_dir findings_dir  # Will write new tests to testcase_dir

 Periodically restart both fuzzers so that they can use each other's findings.

 How good is my fuzzer?
 ----------------------

-Once you implement your target function ``LLVMFuzzerTestOneInput`` and fuzz it to death, you will want to know whether the function or the corpus can be improved further.
+Once you implement your target function ``LLVM37FuzzerTestOneInput`` and fuzz it to death, you will want to know whether the function or the corpus can be improved further.
 One easy to use metric is, of course, code coverage.
 You can get the coverage for your corpus like this::